Muhammad Sawalha: British Muslim Initiative

-Sawalha is one of the founders of the BMI, which describes itself as follows: “Formed by justice, peace and human rights campaigners, the British Muslim Initiative (BMI) is an organisation which seeks to fight racism and Islamophobia, combat the challenges Muslims face around the world, encourage Muslim participation in British public life, and improve relations between the West and the Muslim world.”
-The BMI supported the Global March to Jerusalem.
+Sawalha is one of the founders of the British Muslim Initiative.

 In 2009, demonstrators protesting the Gaza attacks clashed with police, and nearly all of the handful arrested were Muslims.
 Sawalha questioned this disproportion, and also questioned the detainees' treatment.
-He said the BMI “encourages Muslims to express their feelings and ambitions and frustrations only through political and legal processes.
+He said the BMI "encourages Muslims to express their feelings and ambitions and frustrations only through political and legal processes.
 But if anything sends the message that Muslims cannot express themselves through political processes, and they will not be dealt with like others, it will give more strength to the fringes within the community who say democracy and the political system doesn't apply to Muslims in this country.
-This will only increase the frustration and sense of alienation among these people.”
+This will only increase the frustration and sense of alienation among these people."

-Sawalha and the BMI supported the January 2012 developments in Bangladesh, condemning the International Crimes Tribunal.

 Gaza flotillas

-After the 2009 Gaza flotilla, Sawalha said that the next convoy would avoid the type of confrontation that had occurred with Egypt: “the confrontation will be directly with the Zionist enemy itself on the high seas.”
-Sawalha organized the autumn 2010 LifeLine 5 convoy to Gaza, which reportedly delivered $5 million of aid to the elected Palestinian government to benefit the besieged people.
+After the 2009 Gaza flotilla, Sawalha said that the next convoy would avoid the type of confrontation that had occurred with Egypt: "the confrontation will be directly with the Zionist enemy itself on the high seas."
+Sawalha organized the autumn 2010 LifeLine 5 convoy to Gaza, which reportedly delivered $5 million of aid.